Definition: do doctors use the name to define the symptom of dyspnea (difficulty breathing) that occurs when a person is lying down.

-In addition to dyspnea, patients often also experience palpitations, severe wheezing and a sense of panic.
+In addition to dyspnea, patients often also experience palpitations, severe wheezing, and a sense of panic.

-Clearly, it is a very dramatic event.
+It is a theatrical event.

 It is thought that some additional mechanism (apart from the simple redistribution of fluids) is present in people with this disease, perhaps related to changes in the respiratory center of the brain that may be associated with heart failure.